1512 Oulu: Physical characteristics

-Oulu is characterized as a dark and reddish P-type asteroid in the Tholen taxonomy, of which only a few dozens bodies are currently known.
+Oulu is characterized as a dark and reddish P-type asteroid in the Tholen taxonomy, of which only a few dozen bodies are currently known.

 Slow rotator and likely tumbler

-In May 2009, a rotational lightcurve of Oulu was obtained from photometric observations by Slovak astronomer Adrián Galád at Modra Observatory.
+In May 2009, a rotational light curve of Oulu was obtained from photometric observations by Slovak astronomer Adrián Galád at Modra Observatory.
 Lightcurve analysis gave a rotation period of 132.3 hours with a brightness variation of 0.33 in magnitude (U=2+).
 It is among the top few hundred slow rotators.

 Oulu is likely in a state of non-principal axis rotation, which is commonly known as tumbling.
 It is the largest such object ever observed (also see List of tumblers).

 Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite, and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Oulu measures between 65.00 and 91.05 kilometers in diameter, and its surface has an albedo between 0.031 and 0.06.

 The Collaborative Asteroid Lightcurve Link agrees with IRAS, that is, an albedo of 0.0366 and a diameter of 82.72 kilometers using an absolute magnitude of 9.62.
 In May 2002, Vasilij Shevchenko and Edward Tedesco observed an occultation by Oulu, that gave a diameter of 65.0 kilometers with an occultation albedo of 0.0594.